NBISweden/workshop-reproducible-research/docs/git.md

 ## Configure git

 If it is the first time you use git on your computer, you may want to configure it so that it is aware of your username.
-This username should match the username you have registered on Bitbucket.
-This will make it easier when you want to sync local changes with your remote Bitbucket repository.
+This username should match the username you have registered on GitHub.
+This will make it easier when you want to sync local changes with your remote GitHub repository.

 ```
 git config --global user.name "Mona Lisa"